 UST Short Volume

-ProShares - Ultra 7-10 Year Treasury (UST) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $15.4M, listed on AMEX, carrying a beta of 2.34 to the broader market.
-ProShares Ultra 7-10 Year Treasury seeks daily investment results, before fees and expenses, that correspond to two times (2x) the daily performance of the ICE U. public since 2010-02-02.
+ProShares - Ultra 7-10 Year Treasury (UST) operates in the Financial Services sector, specifically the Asset Management - Leveraged industry, with a market capitalization near $15.2M, listed on AMEX, carrying a beta of 2.34 to the broader market.
+The ProShares Ultra 7-10 Year Treasury aims to deliver daily investment returns that effectively double the single-day performance of the ICE U. public since 2010-02-02.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.